Federal judge rejects school mask mandate challenge

 The district’s mask policy allowed parents to enroll their children in online distance-learning programs as an alternative to in-person instruction and also provided accommodation for students who could not safely wear a mask.
 But despite such ”reasonable alternatives,” plaintiffs’ counsel confirmed in court “that they chose to send their children to schools subject to the policy and did not seek any accommodations,” Dorsey wrote.
 “And counsel largely conceded that plaintiffs federal claims are unsupported by any case law.”

 Co-counsel for the plaintiffs were Reno attorney Joey Gilbert, who is running for the Republican nomination for governor, and Sigal Chattah, a Republican candidate for attorney general.
-Gilbert Wednesday night did not immediately return a phone call seeking comment.
+Gilbert Wednesday night did not return a phone call seeking comment.
+Chattah wrote in a tweet that the case was being appealed.

 The prior rulings “compel the conclusion that the right to parent as one sees fit does not entitle parents to undermine local public-health efforts during a global pandemic by refusing to have their children comply with a school mask requirement, particularly when they’ve affirmatively chosen that option over the maskless, distance-learning alternative that (the Clark County Schools) also made available,” Dorsey wrote.